Operator algebras for analytic varieties: Isomorphisms of algebras and biholomorphisms

 However our varieties are the intersections of zero sets of a family of multipliers.
 Let us say that a variety $V$ is \textit{irreducible} if for any regular point $\lambda \in V$, the intersection of zero sets of all multipliers vanishing on a small neighbourhood $V\cap b_\ep(\lambda)$ is exactly $V$.
 We do not know, for example, whether an irreducible variety in our sense is connected.
 Nor do we know that if we take an irreducible subvariety of a variety, then there is a complementary subvariety as in the classical case.

 A variety $V$ is said to be {\em discrete} if it has no accumulation points in $\mb{B}_d$.

-We will resolve this in two situations.
+We will resolve the isomorphism problem in two situations.
 The first is the case of a finite union of irreducible varieties and a discrete variety.
 The second is the case of an isometric isomorphism.
 In the latter case, the isomorphism will turn out to be completely isometric.
 This yields a different approach to the results of the previous section.
+In either case we will need to assume that $d<\infty$.